 Looking at the figures, you might wonder why every tenant doesn’t break their contract immediately and move to purchase a property.
 There are a number of barriers to property ownership.
 Not everyone will have enough of a deposit saved to capitalise on the current market.
 In 2016, the median weekly household income was $1,402.
 As of June 2021, it would take four years and six months to save for a house deposit in Brisbane.
 “Reduced mortgage interest rates have…dramatically increased the deposit required to enter the market for first home buyers,” said realestate.com.au economist Paul Ryan.

 Alongside professional service fees, stamp duty payments and lender’s mortgage insurance, the cost of entering the property market can be prohibitive.
-In this video I provide my five top tips for saving for your deposit sooner.

 While many will feel deterred by these costs, there are avenues through which people can overcome this initial hurdle.